esp-cpp/espp/components/tabulate/example/README.md

-# CSV Example
+# Tabulate Example

-This example shows the use of the `csv` component to read and write CSV data.
+This example shows the use of the `tabulate` component to easily create and pretty print tables to the console.

 ## How to use example